-VI.E.1.a)

-The program director must have the authority and responsibility to set and adjust the clinical responsibilities and ensure that fellows have appropriate clinical responsibilities and an appropriate patient load.
-(Core)

-Specialty Background and Intent: Insufficient patient experiences do not meet educational needs; an excessive patient load suggests an inappropriate reliance on fellows for service obligations, which may jeopardize the educational experience.
+VI.E.1.a) The program director must have the authority and responsibility to set and adjust the clinical responsibilities and ensure that fellows have appropriate clinical responsibilities and an appropriate patient load. ^(Core) needs; an excessive pa nd Intent: Insufficient patient experiences do not meet educational tient load suggests an inappropriate reliance on fellows for service jeopardize the educational experience.
+VI.E.1.a).(1) This must include progressive clinical, technical, and consultative experiences that will enable the fellows to develop expertise as a developmental-behavioral pediatrics consultant. ^(Core) VI.E.1.a).(2) Lines of responsibility for the fellows must be clearly defined.
+(Core) VI.E.2.
+Te amwork

-VI.E.1.a).(1)

-This must include progressive clinical, technical, and consultative experiences that will enable each fellow to develop expertise as an adolescent medicine consultant.
-(Core)

-VI.E.1.a).(2) Lines of responsibility for the fellows must be clearly defined (Core)

-VI.E.2.
-Teamwork

 Fellows must care for patients in an environment that maximizes communication.
 This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to the delivery of care in the subspecialty and larger health system.
+(Core)